Spaces of Peace: Architecture as Contextual Diplomacy Conference

 Raven & Wood Agency, Helsinki, Finland

-The conference is organised in English and it is free of charge, please register here.
+The conference is organised in English and it is free of charge, please register on Eventbrite’s website through this link.